Key takeaways

 Here’s what you need to know about how home equity agreements work:

-The first step in the HEA process is to check how much cash you are eligible to receive.
+The first step in the HEA process is to see how much equity from your home you could qualify to receive.
 This typically will be anywhere from $30,000 to $500,000.
-The exact figure depends on the value of your home and how much equity you have built up.
-Your equity is the difference between the property’s current market value and how much you owe on it.
+The exact figure depends on the value of your home and how much equity you have built up and a variety of other factors, including Your equity is the difference between the property’s current market value and how much you owe on it.

 You can often get an initial estimate of how much you could receive from a HEA on HEA providers’ websites.
 Most have easy-to-use online calculators.
 Getting this type of estimate won’t impact your credit score and will generate an estimate in seconds after you enter your financial information.